Add complete, 24/7 vet care

 The cat should be fed soft food for at least a week.

 Activity doesn’t need to be limited.

-Pet parents should contact a vet if the cat is not eating or drinking 24 hours after surgery or is lethargic after 48 hours.
+Pet parents should contact a vet online or at the clinic if the cat is not eating or drinking 24 hours after surgery or is lethargic after 48 hours.